snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

   > - Ensure that the Salesforce account being used to log in for the Graph connector is the same as the user already logged into Salesforce.
   > - Ensure the user logging in has all the necessary object permissions for the organization.

-Check that the connection was successful by searching for a green banner that says "connection successful" as shown in the screenshot below.
+Check that the connection was successful by looking for a green tick that shows correct credentials as shown in the screenshot below.

   > [!div class="mx-imgBorder"]
   > ![Screenshot of successful login.
 The green banner that says "Connection successful" is located under the field for your Salesforce Instance URL](media/salesforce-connector/salesforce-connector-connection-settings.png)